Guided Self-Rehabilitation Lab

 SRT | Self-Rehabilitation Technology

-These devices can be used outside conventional rehabilitation sessions: in a self rehab lab or in supervised group therapy sessions.
+These devices can be used outside of conventional rehabilitation sessions:

 SRT5